Choosing a Power Supply

 ELV dimming uses an electronic low voltage style wall dimmer.
 This is our dimming method of choice for LEDs, and is used for most of our recessed fixtures.
 Recommended dimmers include the Eaton TAL06P, the Lutron Skylark SELV-300P, or the Lutron Diva DVELV-300P.
 Your local hardware store likely sells these and others.

 MLV (magnetic low voltage) dimming uses an MLV dimmer to decrease voltage to the power supply.
 MLV dimmers must be paired with an MLV power supply and can only be used with strip lights.
 Using MLV style components with non-MLV products will cause damage and poor performance.
 For MLV dimmers, we recommend the Lutron Diva DVLV-600P.

 Controller/PWM dimming is different from the two above because it works on the low voltage side.
 That's why it is used with our non-dimmable power supplies (the power supply itself is not dimmed).
 Our RF dimmer and RGB/RGBW controllers have this ability built in, which means all RGB/RGBW lights can be "dimmed" this way.
-You likely won't be able to find these controllers at your local hardware store, so we carry a full line of products including 60W and 100W PWM wall dimmers, RF Dimmer (for single color applications) and the RGB, RGBW, and WiFi controllers.
+You likely won't be able to find these controllers at your local hardware store, so we carry a full line of products including 100W PWM wall dimmers, RF Dimmer (for single color applications) and the RGB and RGBW.

 I have an RGB fixture but want to use a wall dimmer.
 Can I use both?